Wolves

 OHL Arena: 16

 Even if you've never been to Sudbury, you've surely heard the stories.
 That it's a pair of mines with a city attached.
 That the place's landscape looks so lunar that NASA sent astronauts there to train in the 1970's.
-That it forever would be a place known for Stompin' Tom Connors's paean about bingo halls and miners getting drunk.
+That it forever would be a place known for Stompin' Tom Connors's paean about bingo halls and miners getting loaded.
 For myself, the only thing I knew about the city growing up was that my Dad was transferred up there one winter in the early 1970's and lasted three weeks before giving up, quitting his job and moving home again.
 I myself passed through Sudbury on the train in 2002 and 2003 and saw the denuded moonscape, but in true Sudbury fashion, the train goes near town but not actually to it.
 So, making the trip for the first time in February 2004, I thought I knew what to expect from the city and the arena.
 But what I found surprised me.
 There's no getting around it - Sudbury isn't Paris.
 But the stories are mostly exaggerated, and Sudbury Arena is easily the best and last unrenovated old arena in the OHL, with Art Deco touches everywhere and some of the league's best fans.
 The crowd noise and the old-school feelings alone makes Sudbury well worth the long trip.

 Sudbury Community Arena is located in downtown Sudbury, across the street from the VIA train station.
 From a distance it has that unmistakable "hockey arena" profile, with a high, triangular roof.
 The building is constructed of brown brick and still has a little bit of leftover Art Deco artifice about it.
 The exterior of the Sudbury Arena is a candidate for one of my favourites in the OHL.
 Everything from the lettering to the brickwork is beautiful in its own way - the second most beautiful thing in Sudbury after the Big Nickel.

-When I was last in Sudbury I got to hear the old arena announcer, Berk Keaney Sr., who was one of the last of the old-school gentlemen in the Paul Morris mould calling hockey games.
+When I was first in Sudbury I got to hear the old arena announcer, Berk Keaney Sr., who was one of the last of the old-school gentlemen in the Paul Morris mould calling hockey games.
 Keaney retired in 2011 and died in 2012 at the age of 90, but it was an absolute pleasure getting to experience him calling a game over the PA.
 The rest of the building continues in the same old-timey vein.
 The concourse underneath the seats is narrow and crowded, and the Zamboni actually dumps its snow payload in the middle of the back hallway of the building.
 Catwalks and corridors are everywhere - the rink's layout is by far the OHL's most intricate and unusual, but not in a bad way.
 It's still easy to get around the arena, but it's the sort of place that you could spend an hour exploring and still not see all of.
 There is a team store which is among the league's smallest, just barely wide enough to fit a few people in, and with the ceiling so low that you could bump your head if you're not careful.
 The Wolves have the same gear on sale as everyone else, although theirs is much cooler, because in my opinion they have one of the best logos and uniforms in the OHL.
 Washrooms are pretty good considering their age.

 The seats are all comfortable and there really aren't many bad ones.
 Don't be tricked into buying standing room, though - there are still fat iron support columns holding up the roof, and if you're in standing room you're almost guaranteed to be looking out from behind a pillar.
 Team benches are located partially in the attacking zone and the glass is low, so it must be hard to clear the puck along the glass in Sudbury.